sagoez/workflow/README.md

 └── Supervision Strategy (Because Actors Need Babysitting™)
 ```

-Each YAML file selection spawns its own CommandProcessor actor with its own Engine instance and Journal for maximum isolation.
-Because you never know when copying `ls -la` to clipboard might crash the entire system.
+Each YAML workflow selection spawns its own CommandProcessor actor with its own Engine instance and Journal for maximum isolation.
+Because you never know when resolving `kubectl get pods -n {{namespace}}` parameters might crash the entire system.

 ## Still Not Overengineered Enough?

 Don't worry!
 There are still plenty of opportunities to add more unnecessary complexity:

 - [ ] **Distributed Mode**: Why run on one machine when you can have a cluster?
-- [ ] **GraphQL API**: Because REST is so 2010
 - [ ] **Blockchain Integration**: Probably?
 - [ ] **Machine Learning**: AI-powered YAML file recommendations, because the hype train might end soon
-- [ ] **Service Mesh**: Because even bash commands need Istio
 - [ ] **Event Streaming**: Kafka for command events (obviously)

 ## Installation